-3. Enter the user ID and password for connecting to the iSeries.
+- 1. If you did not generate data scripts in the previous step, enter the name of the server that is the target of the deployment.
+The name you enter must be a valid system name that the JDBC^(TM) driver uses to access the remote system. - 2.
+Enter the user ID and password for connecting to the system.
 If you do not enter them on the initial screen, a window displays, which prompts you for the profile and password.
-The values you enter must indicate a valid user profile on the iSeries server, along with the current password.
-If the profile is not defined, if it is not active, or if the password is either expired or incorrect, the connect fails and the deployment process stops.
+The values you enter must indicate a valid user profile on the System i5, along with the current password.
+If the profile is not defined, if it is not active, or if the password is either expired or incorrect, the connect fails and the deployment process stops. - 3.
+As with the generate data scripts step, starting in version 1.4.5.0, you can specify a target schema where the MTK will create your objects.
+The target schema you specified when you created the data scripts will be shown here.
+The schema you specify here should be the same as the schema you used to create the data scripts with, or the data may fail to import, or possibly be imported into the wrong tables.
+The MTK will warn you if the schemas are not the same.